sonikakannan/Sign-Language-Visual-Dictionary/README.md

-Here's a sample `README.md` file tailored to your assignment for the **SignSetu MERN Stack Internship – Quick Assignment Round**:

----

 # 🧠 Mini Sign Language Visual Dictionary

 This is a mini project built as part of the **SignSetu MERN Stack Internship – Quick Assignment Round**.
 The application allows users to view and add sign language words with definitions, images, and videos.